 6. CONFESSING PRAYER

 I feel a bit silly listing this one because it should be part of our prayer life, but confession is something I really have to remind myself of.
 Every so often, I will write out a page or two of confessing things to the Lord.
 Each time, it’s been very life-giving and not guilt-ridden as you may expect.
 I felt huge weights lifted off of me as I gave them to God and rested in His grace.
-If you need some help getting started, our Conversations Journal has some verses and questions to prompt you in confession!
+If you need some help getting started, our prayer journals have some verses and questions to prompt you in confession!
 Unconfessed sins create distance between us and God.
 This could actually be a big factor for why prayer may feel lackluster.

 Leave a comment: I would LOVE to hear if you have any other techniques that add vibrancy to your prayer life.